AnimatingLegend/Funkin-Definitive-Edition/art/FDE-CHANGELOG.md

 ### Changed
 - Character list for character editor
 - Miniscule backend update log changes
-- You can now scroll through songs in the freeplay and story menu
+- You can now scroll through songs in the freeplay and story menu with your mouse
 - Tankman cutscenes wont play if you have toaster settings enabled

 ### Fixed